 Civil Penalties: A civil penalty is a monetary fine issued under authority of Section 234 of the AEA or Section 206 of the ERA.
 Section 234 of the AEA provides for penalties of up to $100,000 per violation per day; but that amount has been adjusted by the Debt Collection Improvement Act of 1996 to be $140,000.

 Orders: Orders modify, suspend, or revoke licenses or require specific actions by licensees or persons.

 The Commission's order issuing authority under Section 161 of the AEA is broad and extends to any area of licensed activity that affects the public health and safety.
 NOVs and civil penalties are issued based on violations.
 Orders may be issued for violations, or in the absence of a violation, because of a public health or safety issue.

-After a violation is identified, the NRC then assesses the significance of a violation by considering:
+After a violation is identified in traditional enforcement, the NRC then assesses the significance of a violation by considering:

 - actual safety consequences,